How to Get More Out of Your Salesforce QuickBooks Integration (and Steps for Setup)

 The integration process for the Salesforce Connector by QuickBooks follows four steps:

-- Instigate the connection between Salesforce and QuickBooks.
 Sign into your QuickBooks Online Advanced account as an admin.
 Select apps, then search for the Salesforce Connector and download the app to begin.
 Choose how far back you’d like QuickBooks to start downloading transactions from Salesforce.

-- Choose how Salesforce opportunities will appear in QuickBooks.
 Once the app is connected to Salesforce, you choose what opportunities to bring in.
 Select what you want QuickBooks to do with the imported sales and customer information, then sync your Salesforce opportunities and download them into QuickBooks as draft sales orders.
 These drafts won’t count toward reports until they’re approved.

-- Assign fields from Salesforce to your fields in QuickBooks.
 This ensures QuickBooks organizes your data so you have the same information in both systems.
 If information fields in the systems don’t match up, you can leave them blank.
 Alternatively, you can setup a custom field in QuickBooks for fields that exist in Salesforce accounts, but not in QuickBooks data.
 These custom objects help ensure that you’re seeing all the data reflected from both platforms.

-- Use each system as usual.
 At this point, the two systems should be connected and information should be shared across both platforms.
 You should see Salesforce products and services in QuickBooks, along with accounting information.

 Get More Out of Salesforce and QuickBooks with Mosaic

 Even with the more cohesive view of finance and sales data, the Salesforce QuickBooks integration doesn’t provide a holistic view of the business.
 A Strategic Finance Platform like Mosaic gives you the full picture of the business.
-And with out-of-the-box dashboards and templates, you get the choose how to present that data to get everyone on the same page faster.
+And with out-of-the-box dashboards and templates, you get to choose how to present that data to get everyone on the same page faster.

 Mosaic ensures data from both systems is compiled automatically, so you get a clearer, cleaner view of your data in real time.
 This saves your team days or even weeks of time that would otherwise be spent manually pulling and compiling data and entering it into spreadsheets.